-Starting in Leh, we head west on perfect tarmac to Lamayuru via magnetic hill and an 800 year old monastery.
+Starting in Leh, we head west on the perfect tarmac to Lamayuru via magnetic hill and an 800-year-old monastery.
 We then head north into the secluded valley and have lunch before heading west into Muslim territory near the Pakistan border.
 We then head back to Leh for a night and then west through the valleys and stay at a remote lake before we tackle the third highest pass in the world the next day.
-The 60 km ride down the mountain pass will stay with you for ever as you will have the road to yourself and the conditions are near perfect.
-We ride into a narrow valley ready for another big day tomorrow when we tackle the second highest mountain pass in the world.
+The 60 km ride down the mountain pass will stay with you forever as you will have the road to yourself and the conditions are near perfect.
+We ride into a narrow valley ready for another big day tomorrow when we tackle the second-highest mountain pass in the world.
 The roads are steep but they are arguably the best riding you will do in your life.
-We stay at a campsite at Pangong Lake which is two thirds inside the Chinese border.
+We stay at a campsite at Pangong Lake which is two-thirds inside the Chinese border.

 Your mind will be swirling, trying to remember everything you’ve seen and experienced in the past 14 days as you head home via Delhi.
 The Himalayas have weaved their magic and will be a part of you for the rest of your life.

 |ADVENTURE DATES||2022 – July, Sunday 24th – August, Wednesday 3rd

 2023 – July, Thursday 13th – Sunday 23rd

 |PRIVATE ADVENTURES||This tour is also available as a private adventure for solo adventurers, a couple, a club, or even just a group of mates.
 This can be any combination of riders, pillions, sidecar passengers, or even a family in one of our expedition support vehicles.
 The tour can be shortened or lengthened to suit your desires.
 Please contact us to discuss your needs.

 The best months are from June to September